awsdocs/aws-systems-manager-user-guide/doc_source/change-requests-review.md

 # Reviewing and approving or rejecting change requests<a name="change-requests-review"></a>

-If you are specified as a reviewer for a change request in Change Manager, you are notified through an Amazon Simple Notification Service topic when a new change request is awaiting your review\.
+If you are specified as a reviewer for a change request in AWS Systems Manager Change Manager \(Change Manager\), you are notified through an Amazon Simple Notification Service \(Amazon SNS\) topic when a new change request is awaiting your review\.

 **Note**
 This functionality depends on whether an Amazon SNS was specified in the change template for sending review notifications\.
 For information, see [Configuring Amazon SNS topics for Change Manager notifications](change-manager-sns-setup.md)\.